 Where to search for award space

-All Oneworld partner availability can be searched and booked online at BA.com, accounting for certain partner quirks and BA.com technical issues.
+All oneworld partner availability can be searched and booked online at BA.com, except:

-- Alaska Airlines award availability can be searched on AA.com.
-You can call BA to book a flight using awards at 800-247-9297.
+- Alaska Airlines award availability can be searched on AA.com, but you will have to call BA to book a flight using awards at 800-247-9297.

-BA limits online redemptions to 2 segments, so more complex trips should be booked via telephone, while BA’s inventory for more complex trips can be searched easily via AA.com.
+BA limits online redemptions to two flight segments, so multi-city trips should be booked by phone.
+BA’s inventory for more complex trips can be searched at AA.com.